 The main gaps between what we want for this area, and what we currently have relate to waterway pollution and sedimentation, issues with erosion, and a lack of indigenous terrestrial biodiversity.
 To achieve our future aspirations for the streams in this ecological band, Whaka-Ora, Healthy Harbour will focus on waterway pollution (with the main pollutant being sediment), issues with bank erosion, and stock access.
 Specific actions that will be implemented in this ecological band will initially focus on the five permanently flowing streams and will build on the considerable riparian fencing and planting that has already occurred thanks to engaged community groups, landowners and their efforts.
+Promoting Whakaraupō as a sediment sensitive catchment and all other work to reduce sediment will also contribute.

 The long term objective of the work on these streams is to enhance riparian margins and water quality to a state where sensitive species such as kōura (freshwater crayfish), kākahi (freshwater mussels) and kanakana (Lamprey) are again present and that the whitebait fishery is significantly enhanced.
-In addition to a focus on the five permanent streams there will also focus be a on ensuring that activities that effects streams are suitably controlled, appropriate signage is in place to ensure road crossing over named streams include both Te Reo and English language, and the development of an education programme to inform the community about streams in our catchment and to encourage increased interaction.
-In the longer term, the focus will shift from the permanent in flowing streams to the ephemeral ones.
+In addition to a focus on the five permanent streams there will also be a focus on ensuring that activities that effects streams are suitably controlled, appropriate signage is in place to ensure road crossing over named streams include both Te Reo and English language, and the development of an education programme to inform the community about streams in our catchment and to encourage increased interaction.
+In the longer term, the focus will shift from the permanently flowing streams to the ephemeral ones.